The Designer Who Codes: My Journey to Software Engineering

 - We can spot visual bugs from a mile away

-- We know why accessibility matters, not just how to implement it
+- We know why accessibility matters, not only how to implement it

-If you're a designer thinking about diving into development, here's my honest advice:
+If you are a designer thinking about diving into development, here is my honest advice:

 - Start with the basics.
 Yes, React is cool, but learn HTML/CSS properly first

-- Build stuff you've designed.
-It's more motivating than generic tutorials
+- Build stuff you have designed.
+It is more motivating than generic tutorials

-- Don't abandon your design skills - they're your superpower
+- Don't abandon your design skills.
+They are your superpower

 - Get comfortable with being uncomfortable.
-You'll be a beginner again, and that's okay
+You will be a beginner again, and that is okay

-Today, I'm a software engineer at Reclaim Protocol.
-I don't actively design anymore, but I won't hesitate to fire up Figma when needed.
-These days, I prefer to code directly in the browser - my design background has given me this intuitive sense of spacing, typography, and visual hierarchy that makes it possible.
-It's like having a built-in design system in my head.
+Today, I am a software engineer at Reclaim Protocol.
+I don't actively design anymore, but I won't hesitate to open Figma when needed.
+These days, I prefer to code directly in the browser.
+My design background has given me this intuitive sense of spacing, typography, and visual hierarchy that makes it possible.
+It is like having a built-in design system in my head.

 The best part?
-When I'm building features, I can anticipate design challenges before they become problems.
-That designer's eye never really goes away - it just evolves into this unique superpower where you can think about both user experience and technical implementation simultaneously.
+When I am building features, I can anticipate design challenges before they become problems.
+That designer's eye never really goes away.
+It just evolves into this unique superpower where you can think about both user experience and technical implementation simultaneously.

 Is it worth it?
-Hell yeah.
-The ability to handle both design thinking and development has opened doors I didn't even know existed.
-But it's not for everyone, and that's perfectly fine.
-Some people prefer to specialize deeply in one area, and that's equally valuable.
+Definitely yes.
+The ability to handle both design and development has opened so many doors.
+But it is not for everyone, and that is perfectly fine.
+Some people prefer to specialize deeply in one area, and that is equally valuable.

-- It's not about becoming a "unicorn" - it's about understanding both sides of product development
+- It is not about becoming a "unicorn".
+It is about understanding both sides of product development

 - You don't need to be the best developer; your unique perspective is valuable

-- The journey is long, and that's okay.
+- The journey is long, and that is okay.
 Take it one commit at a time

 The tech world needs more people who can bridge the gap between design and development.
-If you're curious about code, take that first step.
-Just remember to bring your design sensibilities with you - they're more valuable than you might think.
+If you are curious about code, take that first step.
+Just remember to bring your design sensibilities with you.
+They are more valuable than you might think.

-And hey, if you're struggling with the transition or just want to chat about it, reach out to me on Twitter.
-I've been there, and sometimes it helps just to know you're not alone in this journey.
+And hey, if you are struggling with the shift or just want to chat, reach out to me on Twitter.
+I have been there, and sometimes it helps just to know you are not alone.